ryokbys/nap-doc/docs/intro.md

 Bug reports and questions about *pmd* and **nap** are welcome, but I am afraid that I might not be able to respond all the reports or questions.

-## Requirements

-*pmd* can be executed in Unix/Linux, macOS X, and Windows with using a Fortran compiler and an MPI library.

-For some analysis tools written in Python language, you may also need *Python 3.* and some python-utilities such as *numpy*, *scipy*, *pandas*, *docopt* and *ASE*.